MatthewRobbins-USDA/FRR_hfiasm_assemblies/README.md

 ## Intro

+These scripts are set up to streamline analyses on the USDA ARS Ceres HPC.
+They are mostly for illustration of how we do de novo assemblies.
+Changes will have to be made to the scripts to utilize these scripts on other systems.

+In addition, we utilize a combination of software modules already installed on Ceres as well as singularity containers and conda enviros.
+Thus, software would have to be set up in other compute environments.

+At some point I would like to develop these in a containerized pipeline that can be used on any HPC.

 ## Set up directories

 In the main working directory of the project, make subdirectories that will contain the analyses: